Can You Tan Through Clothing?

 Stock Up On Protection

-If you spend quite a bit of time in the sun, it might be worth investing in some sun-protective clothing.
-These items have a higher ultraviolet protection factor, of up to UPF 50, which really does help reduce the amount of sun reaching the protected areas of skin.
+These items have a higher ultraviolet protection factor, up to UPF 50, which helps significantly reduce the amount of sun reaching the protected areas of the skin.

 Sun-Protective Clothing